johnitvn/yii2-user-plus/docs/GeneralUsage.md

 Example for simple module you need username/email and password.
 The default login field is username.
 You can see [Configuration] for more information

-2. After create administrator you can login to application The listing of available route is:
+2. After create administrator you can login to application<BR>
+The listing of available route is:<BR>

 + /user/security/login
 + /user/security/logout
 + /user/security/register